ilmente/mnTouch/README.md

 mnTouch
 =======

-Simple AngularJS directive for fast touch events (tap and swipe).
+Simple AngularJS directive for fast touch events (tap, hold and swipe).

 ## Why?
 Well, I'm working on a mobile project and I have to create a Cordova app that works smoothly on Android (4.1.*+), iOS (7+) and Windows Phone (8.0+).